d78ui98/blog-deepanshu/content/posts/2019-03-05/index.md

 - twitter - https://twitter.com/deep0x00
 - Linkedin - https://www.linkedin.com/in/deepanshu-gajbhiye/

-Fresher looking for opportunities in security area - [gajbhiye.deepanshu@gmail.com](mailto:gajbhiye.deepanshu@gmail.com)
+Fresher looking for opportunities in security field.
+Resume in the about page - https://deep0x00.netlify.com/about